Uwe Seeler: International career

+Seeler at the national team's training camp in 1965.

+Seeler in Rotterdam after West Germany's friendly match against the Netherlands in 1966.

 Seeler participated in the same four FIFA World Cups as Pelé did: 1958, 1962, 1966, and 1970.
 Of those West German World Cup teams, the 1966 side reached the final, where they lost to host nation England 4–2 in extra time.
 In 1958, the German team finished in fourth place; in 1970 the West German team finished in third after being eliminated by European rivals Italy in the semi-finals, following a closely fought 4–3 extra-time loss, a match often referred to as the "Game of the Century".
 In the previous round, a backward second-half header against England tied the score 2–2, a game West Germany went on to win 3–2.

 Although Seeler never won a World Cup (his involvement as a player in the tournament started four years after West Germany won their first World Cup (1954) and ended four years before they won their second (1974)), he had a prolific career in the tournament; he was the first player ever to appear in 20 World Cup matches (he retired with 21 matches played, tied for third all-time); the first ever to score in four World Cups (beating Pelé by only a few minutes), and the first player to score at least two goals in each of four World Cups (matched in 2014 by his compatriot Miroslav Klose).
-He also ranks third in all-time minutes played in World Cups, with 1,980, behind Paolo Maldini and Lothar Matthäus.
+He has 1,980 all-time minutes played in World Cups.
 In total, he scored nine goals across the four World Cups in which he played, as well as three goals in World Cup Qualifying matches; he scored 43 times in 72 international appearances between 1954 and 1970.
 A photo by Sven Simon of a dejected Seeler leaving the field after the 1966 World Cup final is famous in Germany, and was voted as Photo of the Century by kicker magazine.